In search for O'Carolan's...and a bit about my Leica M9

 If you look at the comments today; Lisa asked what camera bag I am carrying.
 While what you buy is a personal choice I am always interested in what experienced people are using and why as experience gives you different perspectives to look at things.
 I bought a couple of bags over the years that I didn't need more it would have been better if they had this or that.
 Marco asked two great questions on how to convert to Black and White and how I do Color Management.
-Typically I would have responded to these individually and their answers would have been lost in the comments section over time but now I will do write ups into posts and also post these under the Photography link on the menu bar.
+Typically I would have responded to these individually and their answers would have been lost in the comments section over time but now I will do write ups into posts and post these.

 I am going to start with gear as it is the most logical but also an area that I get many questions on each day so I think it's an appropriate starting place.
 I also think it's an area that people starting out can really benefit from advice from others.
 I misspent spent a lot of money when I got started as I really didn't understand what exactly I should buy or why.
 Hopefully I can help clear it up a bit and save some people from going down the same path.

 I like this as it gives me little projects to research as well.
 For example, one of my biggest self admitted weaknesses is Photoshop.
 I think every photographer should be proficient in Photoshop.
 Not to create 'Photoshoped' pictures but rather so you don't.
 Below I wanted to post a picture of my camera but it was on a white background which would look pretty bad on my site.
 This gave me a great opportunity to learn the different select tool in Photoshop so I can move this to a black background.